Marcomannic Wars

-The Marcomannic Wars (bellum Germanicum et Sarmaticum (Note: Historian Péter Kovács spells out the various Latin derivatives for each of the Marcomannic Wars.)) were a series of wars lasting from about AD 166 until 180.
+The Marcomannic Wars (bellum Germanicum et Sarmaticum (Note: Historian Péter Kovács spells out the various Latin derivatives for each of the Marcomannic Wars.)) were a series of wars lasting from about CE 166 until 180.
 These wars pitted the Roman Empire against principally the Germanic Marcomanni and Quadi and the Sarmatian Iazyges; there were related conflicts with several other Germanic, Sarmatian, and Gothic peoples along both sides of the whole length of the Roman Empire's northeastern European border, the river Danube.

 The struggle against the Germans and Sarmatians occupied the major part of the reign of Roman emperor Marcus Aurelius, and it was during his campaigns against them that he started writing his philosophical work Meditations.
 (Note: Marcus Aurelius mentions these peoples in Book 1, annotating them with the note "Among the Quadi at the Granua".)